GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 6. Old Ham Radio - Ruins of Sante Fe New Mexico - man traveling to come to Carol from his old communications non-Internet technolgy.
 Album Title: countdown, Until Saturday outlook counting. https://www.youtube.com/watch?v=XOGWbaOOeCM - Radio Shack man won't take bread from the hivemind.
 He is traveling to the promised land.
 Rio Grande language.
 King Elvis Vegas.

+7. Just one more drink from the Public House water of Life, Carol asks the bartender.
+Pink lesbians, Pink Floyd *watering holes*.
+"Western Woman, Wetern Girl:" https://youtu.be/zpotZUiKLbU?t=113 Drunk Carol, "Bartender, what is wrong with me", the Pirate Lady captain says: https://youtu.be/zpotZUiKLbU?t=236